-The consolidated financial statements of the Company and its subsidiaries are issued on 15 May 2024 and publicly available through the website of Service for Accounting, Reporting and Auditing Supervision.
+The consolidated financial statements of the Company and its subsidiaries are issued on 15 May 2025 and publicly available through the website of Service for Accounting, Reporting and Auditing Supervision.
+The users should familiarise themselves with these separate financial statements together with the consolidated financial statements as at and for the year ended 31 December 2024 to obtain full information on the financial position, results of the operations and changes in the financial position of the Company and its subsidiaries in general.